 6.15.12: From Brain Science, New Questions about Free Will: John Bargh cited by Science News

 "Although it is often taken for granted that goal pursuit originates in conscious decisions, it can also arise from unconscious sources."
 The scientists cited work by researchers such as John Bargh at Yale University, who showed how motivation toward a goal could arise without conscious awareness...Read More...

 5.16.12: Commentary by Bargh listed as "Essential Read in Cognition" in Psychology Today

 After a group of researchers published a purported failure to replicate a classic priming study from this lab, Discover Magazine published an article equating priming research to the phenomenon of "Clever Hans".
-Bargh responded to the criticisms, prompting an article in Science News about priming research and further discussion in Discover and an article in Nature online on the replicability of effects in psychology.
-Bargh reviewed research on the replicability of priming resarch, which Psychology Today added to a list of "Essential Reads in Cognition."
+Bargh responded to the criticisms, prompting an article in Science News about priming research and further discussion in an article in Nature online on the replicability of effects in psychology.
+Bargh reviewed the research on the replicability of priming research, which Psychology Today added to a list of "Essential Reads in Cognition."

 6.25.10 Research by Ackerman, Nocera, and Bargh featured in Wired, Discover, Boston Observer, and NPR.